 There is a knock at the door, followed by the clicking of a key turning in the lock.
 His daughter, Sue, comes in smiling, carrying an armful of clean laundry.

-‘Oh hello dear… was I expecting you?’
+‘Oh, hello dear… was I expecting you?’

-‘Yes you were.
+‘Yes, you were.
 Of course you were.
 It’s Tuesday.’

-‘Do we?… Yes, so we do!’ he says.
+‘Do we?… Yes, so we do!’
+He smiles.

 Sue can’t help rolling her eyes and gives her bobbed hair a wipe over, her palm coming to rest propping up her forehead.
-The nurse glances at her.
-As they get up to leave she touches Sue on the arm gently.
+The nurse glances at Sue as she takes Arthur’s blood pressure and the machine bleeps.

 ‘Are you alright?’

 Sue looks at her.
 A tear beads in the corner of her eye.